Kiselina: Background, concept and recording

-Formed in 1972 in Belgrade, Pop Mašina was one of the first Yugoslav bands to move towards a heavier rock sound.
-Pop Mašina gained a large amount of popularity with their live performances, which gave the members of the band, Robert Nemeček (bass guitar, vocals), Zoran Božinović (guitar, vocals) and Mihajlo "Bata" Popović (drums), an opportunity to record and release their debut album through the state-owned PGP-RTB record label.
-Kiselina was recorded from September 19 to 30, 1973 in PGP-RTB's studio X and produced by band themselves.
+Formed in 1972 in Belgrade, Pop Mašina was one of the first Yugoslav bands to move the 1960s rhythm and blues towards a heavier rock sound.
+The band gained largeopularity with their live performances, which gave the members of the band, Robert Nemeček (bass guitar, vocals), Zoran Božinović (guitar, vocals) and Mihajlo "Bata" Popović (drums), an opportunity to record and release their debut album through the state-owned PGP-RTB record label.
+Kiselina was recorded from September 19 to 30, 1973 in PGP-RTB's Studio X and produced by band themselves.
 The album was recorded in only 20 hours.
-The recording featured numerous guest musicians: former Pop Mašina member Ratislav "Raša" Đelmaš on drums, a former Porodična Manufaktura Crnog Hleba member (Branimir Malkoč) on flute, Sloba Marković on keyboards, SOS member Miša Aleksić on bass guitar, and singer-songwriter Drago Mlinarec, S Vremena Na Vreme members Ljuba Ninković and Vojislav Đukić and the members of the trio DAG on backing vocals.
+The recording featured numerous guest musicians: former Pop Mašina member Ratislav "Raša" Đelmaš on drums, a former Porodična Manufaktura Crnog Hleba member Branimir Malkoč on flute, Sloba Marković on keyboards, SOS member Miša Aleksić on bass guitar, and singer-songwriter Drago Mlinarec, S Vremena Na Vreme members Ljuba Ninković and Vojislav Đukić and the members of the trio DAG on backing vocals.
 Pop Mašina and S Vremena Na Vreme would continue to cooperate in studio and on live appearances: in 1975 Nemeček would appear as a guest on S Vremena Na Vreme self-titled debut album and Ljuba Ninković would once again appear as a guest on a Pop Mašina album, on Na izvoru svetlosti (At the Spring of Light).

 Kiselina featured a hard rock sound with psychedelic and acid rock elements, but also featured acoustic sections in tracks like "Mir" ("Peace") and "Povratak zvezdama" ("Return to the Stars").
 The album's main theme was a psychedelic experience; originally, the opening track should have been "Tražim put" ("I'm Searching for a Road"), allegorically describing narrator's attempts to find a drug dealer.
-In a 2011 interview Nemeček stated that he wrote the original lyrics for the album after some notes he made while being under the influence of LSD.
+In a 2011 interview, Nemeček stated that he wrote the original lyrics for the album after some notes he made while being under the influence of LSD.
 However, the band realized PGP-RTB censors might refuse to approve the release of the album and decided to cover up the album concept.
 They made numerous changes to the songs and altered the original track listing.
 The original album cover, designed by cartoonist and graphic designer Jugoslav Vlahović, who was aware of the album concept, featured psychedelic artwork inspired by the psychedelic portraits of The Beatles.
 However, upon realizing that the artwork might reveal the album's theme to PGP-RTB censors and editors, both band and Vlahović decided to use a simple band photograph on the cover instead.
 The photograph was made only several days before printing of the cover and the album release.
 Despite the band's efforts to cover up the album theme, after its release a journalist for the Ilustrovana Politika magazine who spent some time in the United States revealed the true meaning of the album title to the PGP-RTB editors.